rafaels100/Shortest-path-algorithms/BellmanFord/README.md

 We want to find the shortest path from one root node $v$ to the other nodes.
 To do so, two important quantities are to be stored, that is:

-$d$ : The 'shortest-path estimate'
+$v.d$ : The current 'shortest-path estimate' for v

 And